- dtg@ucsd.edu

 Associate Professor & Director of Critical Gender Studies Program

-Daphne V. Taylor-García is an Associate Professor of Ethnic Studies at the University of California, San Diego.
-She is affiliate faculty of UCSD’s Critical Gender Studies Program, the Chicanx Latinx Studies Program, the Latin American Studies Program, and also an affiliate of The Center of Study and Investigation for Global Dialogue at the University of Barcelona, Spain.
-Daphne received her PhD from the University of California, Berkeley in the Department of Ethnic Studies after which she was awarded the President’s Postdoctoral Fellowship at UC Santa Barbara.
-She is the recipient of numerous awards, most recently from the UC Humanities Research Institute in Irvine.
+Dr. Daphne V. Taylor García (they/she) is an Associate Professor of Ethnic Studies and is the Director of the Critical Gender Studies Program at the University of California, San Diego.
+Daphne received a PhD from the University of California, Berkeley in the Department of Ethnic Studies after which they were awarded the President’s Postdoctoral Fellowship at UC Santa Barbara.
+They are the recipient of numerous awards, including from the Humanities Research Institute at UC Irvine.
+Dr. García's work focuses on examining the praxis of decolonization movements and contributes to the ongoing development of that praxis.

 Ph.D., Ethnic Studies, UC Berkeley (2008)